 Goals of Waldorf Grade School Education

 Waldorf educators believe that education is a process of individual development and not a product to be tested.
 Yet, even with the process in mind, one can still look toward the academic and social goals in mind for each grade.
-Children stay together with the same-age group and the same teacher over the course of their education, grade 1-8.
+Children stay together with the same-age group over the course of their education, grade 1-8.
 This long-term relationship pays off in social adeptness.
 Children learn to know themselves and to appreciate others.
 They become excellent problem solvers both through the benefit of long-term relationships and through many opportunities in play.
 They learn to be part of a team, to care about others and take responsibility for the well-functioning of a group.
 We value and develop the child’s strength of will and sense of freedom to take initiative.
 Handwork is only one example of that focus in our curriculum.
 Work habits are also developed, not through a system of grades to reward and punish, not through successes and failures on tests, but by learning responsibility for work.